 Today is all about UNESCO-listed George Town.
 You are going to visit all the Penang must go places here!

 Most of the places here are walking distance from each other and walking can be half the fun as you get to see the streets and look for the famous street art.
+However, it can be HOT so take a Grab taxi if you need to between the attractions that are further apart.

 It covers a reasonable size area and doubles as a nice, peaceful park.